A Wet room

 To Conclude

-a few simple things when planning and
+simple things when planning and installing

-installing and all will be well.
-Remember
+and all will be well.
+Remember what goes in

-if you choose to ignore these simple
+choose to ignore the simple

 principles. |